The Atiyah conjecture for the Hecke algebra of the infinite dihedral group: Introduction

+To get an algebraic formulation of the conjecture, we replace boundary and coboundary maps with a suitable class of matrices, and ask about von-Neumann dimensions of the kernels.
+To have a canonical specialization of each matrix for different values of the multiparameter $\bq$, we let $\bbQ(\bq)$ denote the formal ring of rational functions in the indeterminates $q_s$, $s\in S$, and we define $\cH W$ to be the abstract Hecke algebra over $\bbQ(\bq)$ with generators $T_w$, $w\in W$, and the same multiplication rules given above for $\bbR_{\bq}W$.
+(To avoid extra notation, we use the same symbols $\{q_s\}$ both for formal indeterminates and for real parameters.)
+By allowing polynomial denominators, all of the projections $a_J$ are well-defined elements of $\cH W$, and we let $\cA W$ denote the subalgebra they generate.
+Since denominators in $\cA W$ will always be polynomials with non-negative coefficients, there will be no division by zero problems when specializing to any multiparameter $\bq\in(\bbR_{>0})^S$.

+\begin{WACZ} Let $M$ be an $n\times m$ matrix with entries in $\cA W$ and for any multiparameter $\bq\in(\bbR_{>0})^S$, let $M_{\bq}$ denote the specialization of this matrix to $\bbR_{\bq}W$.
+Then the von Neumann dimension of the kernel of right multiplication by $M_{\bq}$ on $(L^2_{\bq}W)^n$ is a piecewise rational function of the form where the numerators $n_J$ are piecewise-constant integer functions of $\bq$. \end{WACZ}

+One complication in trying to establish this conjecture is that, in general, subgroups of $W$ do not correspond to subalgebras of $\bbR_{\bq} W$.
+If $W$ is right-angled, however, there is a canonical isomorphism between $\bbR_{\bq}W$ and the ordinary group algebra $\bbR W$ (see \cite{OS} and Section~\ref{s:RAHvN}, below).
+Thus, for any subgroup $G\subseteq W$, there is a canonical subalgebra $\bbR_{\bq} G\subseteq \bbR_{\bq} W$ isomorphic to the group subalgebra $\bbR G\subseteq\bbR W$.
+Moreover, because this isomorphism is induced by identifying the idempotents $a_J$ in $\bbR W$ with those in $\bbR_{\bq}W$, the statement of the Weighted Atiyah Conjecture in the right-angled setting takes a slightly simpler form (which we give at the end of Section~\ref{s:RAHvN}).

-The point of this paper is to answer this question for the first nontrivial example, namely, when $W$ is the infinite dihedral group.
+The point of this paper is to establish the conjecture for the first nontrivial example in the right-angled setting, namely, when $W$ is the infinite dihedral group.
 Although the result is admittedly limited in scope, the proof is surprisingly subtle and much more involved than the corresponding result in the Coxeter group setting.
 In what follows, we assume $W$ is the infinite dihedral group with generators $s$ and $t$, and we let $G$ be the infinite cyclic subgroup of index $2$ generated by $st$.
-The proof of the strong Atiyah Conjecture for $W$ boils down to two facts.
+The proof of the (non-weighted) Atiyah Conjecture for $W$ boils down to two facts.
 First, if $V\subseteq(L^2W)^n$ is a left $\bbR W$-invariant closed subspace then $\dim_GV=2\dim_WV$.
 This follows from the orthogonal decomposition